 - Anyone (alive or deceased) who previously served on active duty or in the Selected Reserve of the Ready Reserve and was not dishonorably discharged

-An individual can request parole in place via the U.S. Citizenship and Immigration Services (USCIS) office with jurisdiction over their place of residence.
-At this point, an applicant may need to provide the following information:
+You can request parole-in-place via the U.S. Citizenship and Immigration Services (USCIS) office with jurisdiction over your place of residence.
+At this point, you will need to provide several pieces of information, including:

 - A marriage certificate, birth certificate, or other proof of a family relationship to a military service member or veteran

 - A photocopy of the service member’s military identification card (front and back) or, alternatively, a DD Form 214 2 passport-style photographs

 - Evidence that a current or former military service member supports the application for parole-in-place (this applies to the parents of current and former military service members)

 - Any additional evidence that an applicant would like the USCIS to consider